Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Introduction

 \subsection{Our Results and Technical Overviews}

-In this paper, we focus on additive valuations.
-As the main result of the paper, we propose an algorithm that uses $O(n^4\log m)$ queries to compute an allocation that simultaneously satisfies PROP1 and $\frac12$-MMS.
-Moreover, we provide a lower bound of $\Omega(\log m)$ for any fixed number of agents.
-For EF1, we present an algorithm that uses $O(\log m)$ queries for up to three agents.
-For $n$ agents with identical valuations, we present an algorithm to find an EF1 allocation with $O(n^2\log m)$ queries.
-We also show that $\Omega(\log m)$ queries are necessary for any of the three mentioned fairness notions: PROP1, EF1, and $\alpha$-MMS (for any $\alpha>0$), and this is true even for any fixed constant number of agents with identical valuations.
-This matches the query complexity of our algorithms for constant numbers of agents.
+In this paper, we focus on additive valuations and deterministic algorithms.
+As the main result of the paper, we propose an algorithm that uses $O(n^4\log m)$ comparison-based queries to compute an allocation that is simultaneously PROP1 and $\frac12$-MMS.
+For EF1, we present algorithms that use $O(\log m)$ queries for up to three agents and $O(n^2\log m)$ queries for $n$ agents with identical valuations.
+Additionally, the results are complemented by the fact that $\Omega(\log m)$ queries are necessary to achieve any of the three mentioned fairness notions -- PROP1, EF1, and $\alpha$-MMS (for any $\alpha>0$) -- even for any fixed constant number of agents with identical valuations.
+This lower bound matches the query complexity of our algorithms for constant numbers of agents.

 Our main result is built upon three techniques: the subroutine \ItemPartition, the subroutine \PropOracle, and the \emph{Hall matching}.
-The \ItemPartition subroutine aims to find a partial allocation that is approximately balanced with most of the goods allocated.
-It iteratively finds a tentative $n$-partition, finds the bundle with the minimum value by comparison-based queries, and keeps this bundle.
-This subroutine is the key building block in all our algorithms.
-By using this subroutine, we can design algorithms for computing PROP1 and EF1 allocations when agents' valuations are identical.
+The \ItemPartition subroutine aims to find a partial allocation that is approximately balanced, with most of the goods allocated.
+It iteratively finds a tentative $n$-partition, finds the bundle with the minimum value using comparison-based queries, and keeps this bundle.
+This subroutine serves as the key building block in all our algorithms.
+Using \ItemPartition, we can design algorithms for computing PROP1 and EF1 allocations when agents' valuations are identical.